blaxel-templates/template-sales-kpi-reporter/README.md

 # Template Sales KPI Reporter

 This repository is a demo implementation of a Sales KPI Reporter agent built using the [Blaxel SDK](https://blaxel.ai) and [LangChain](https://langchain.com).
-The agent processes HTTP requests, streams responses, and dynamically enriches conversational context with data stored in a Qdrant-based knowledge base.
+The agent processes HTTP requests, streams responses, and dynamically enriches conversational context with data stored in:

+- an AWS S3 bucket
+- a Qdrant-based knowledge base

 ## Prerequisites